deskflow/deskflow/README.md

 ### What's different?

 Whereas Synergy has moved beyond its goals from the 1.x era, Barrier aims to maintain that simplicity.
-Barrier will let you use your keyboard and mouse from machine A to control machine B (or more).
-It's that simple.
+Barrier will let you use your keyboard and mouse from one computer to control one or more other computers.
+That's it.

 ### Project goals